Bedford TK

-The Bedford TK was a truck manufactured by Bedford.
+The Bedford TK is a truck manufactured by Bedford.
 Launched in 1960 to replace the Bedford S type, the TK was scheduled to be replaced by the Bedford TL in 1981, but manufacturing of the TK continued as a cheaper alternative.
 A military 4x4 version, the Bedford MK (later MJ), was also produced.
 After Bedford's Dunstable factory was sold in 1987 to AWD, the TK restarted production for military only use until 1992 when AWD was placed in receivership.

 History and use

+A Bedford TK in Bangladesh, converted into a DMP tow truck.